Learn How an Ethnicity Discrimination Lawyer For the Workplace Can Fight For You

 An employer may prohibit on-duty employees from speaking any other language that is not English under certain circumstances.
 However, they must prove those circumstances benefit the company to attest that the English-only requirement is necessary to the business and not malicious or discriminatory in any way.
 However, if an employer prohibits any other language during breaks or when a customer who speaks that certain language is present, then the rule does not apply the same way and is too wide-ranging.
 As a result, that may be found as discriminatory.

 Contact a National Discrimination Lawyer

 If you believe that you are facing national origin discrimination in the workplace, you need to seek advice from a Los Angeles ethnicity discrimination attorney.
-At Mann & Elias, we are experts in handling these types of cases and will not stand for national origin discrimination in the workplace.
-We understand the signs and behavior to look out for and we know what it takes to bring justice to victims.
+At Mann & Elias, we are experts in handling these cases and will not stand for national origin discrimination in the workplace.
+We understand the signs and behavior to look out for, and we know what it takes to bring justice to victims.
 No one should ever have to experience such behavior.
 You can trust that our team will handle your case from start to finish and get you the justice you deserve.

 National discrimination in the workplace is a whole world all in its own.
 It can be extremely complex, stressful, and people may not want to speak up because they are afraid of retaliation or getting fired.
 However, no one should have to keep quiet, especially when it comes to something like this.
 Everyone should feel comfortable being in their place of work–no one should ever feel segregated or targeted due to their ethnic background, accent, or whatever the case may be.

 At Mann & Elias, we are on your side.
 We will always advocate for those who have been discriminated against in their workplace, whether it is in this type of scenario or any other discriminatory behavior.
 If you have experienced such behavior, do not hesitate to contact us at any time.